abtzpro/GPT-Trainer-v2/README.md

 5. Run the script using Python: `python trainerv2.py`
 6. Once the script has finished training the model, you can generate responses to user input using the `integrate_chatgpt_model()` function.
 Update the `input_text` variable in the script to specify the user input.

 Users are encouraged to contribute to the development of the Trainerv2 script by forking the repository and submitting pull requests with improvements or bug fixes.
-Please